otrv4/otrv4/otrv4.md

 #### Receiving plaintext with the whitespace tag

 Remove the whitespace tag and display the message to the user.
+Depending on the policy set up by the client or the mode in which it was initiated, the user should be warned that the message received was unencrypted.

 If the state is `ENCRYPTED_MESSAGES` or `FINISHED`:

-  * The user should be warned that the message received was unencrypted.
+  * Remove the whitespace tag and display the message to the user.
+The user should be warned that the message received was unencrypted.

 For OTRv3, if msgstate is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`: